min69u/Reforestation/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## Why did the tomato blush?
+Because it saw the salad dressing.